DataBassGit/AgentForge/docs/Agents/AgentClass.md

   - **Workflow**: Understand the sequence of methods executed in `run` and how they interact.
   - **Data Handling**: Utilize `self.data` effectively to manage and manipulate data within your agent.
   - **Customization**: Override methods as needed to implement custom behaviors.
+  - **Agent Naming**: Use the `name` parameter to assign custom names to agents without the need for subclassing.

 ---